MonsieurPengu/TAMUHack-2021/readme.md

 3) something to do with AR/VR(if possible

-4)something that "helps people"
+4) something that "helps people"

-5)something that helps with WFH related stuff
+5) something that helps with WFH related stuff

- 6)something that looks "pretty"
+6) something that looks "pretty"

 Judging Criteria